-Using a VPN on public Wi-Fi is essential because it encrypts your internet traffic, protecting your sensitive data from hackers, eavesdroppers, and malicious actors who exploit unsecured networks.
-Public Wi-Fi networks are inherently vulnerable, making it easy for cybercriminals to intercept your communications, steal credentials, or inject malware.
-A VPN creates a secure tunnel between your device and the internet, ensuring your privacy and security even on untrusted networks.
+You should use a VPN on public Wi-Fi because it encrypts your internet traffic, protecting your sensitive data from hackers and eavesdroppers who target unsecured networks.
+Public Wi-Fi is basically an open book-it's easy for cybercriminals to intercept your communications, steal your passwords, or inject malware.
+A VPN creates a secure tunnel between your device and the internet, so your privacy stays protected even on networks you can't trust.

 The Risks of Using Public Wi-Fi Without a VPN